textkernel/oneui/RELEASING.md

 Sometimes the script might fail midway through the process.
 This could be due to not being logged in to NPM, for example.

 Another possible reason is required two-factor authentication (2FA) for write actions, which will ask for a one-time code every time you want to make a release.
-To disable this, go to your account settings, modify the 2FA settings, and under **Additional actions**, uncheck the checkbox labeled **Require two-factor authentication for write actions.**.
+To disable this, go to your account settings, modify the 2FA settings, and under **Additional actions**, uncheck the checkbox labeled **Require two-factor authentication for write actions**.
 Then, click **Update Preferences**.

 If you encounter any problems, including the ones mentioned above, you will need to follow these steps to revert changes that have already been made locally and pushed to remote.